ellakoa/postcard-poem/content/posts/woodland-tapestries-spring.md

   Woodland Tapestries is a collection of photographs and poems showcasing our wonderful woodlands.
-I had this romantic notion that our woodlands were being woven on an ancient woodland loom, each season taking it in turn to weave its finest tapestries.
+I had this romantic notion that our woodlands were being woven on an ancient woodland loom, each season taking it in turn to weave its finest colours.
 We start the Woodland Tapestry with Spring tending the loom.
   Discover more tapestries as we transition through the year.
 collection: Woodland Tapestries
 aspect: portrait
 image: /img/early-purple-orchid-woodland-tapestries-spring-7840.jpg